 depends on your specific IDE configurations.

 something else.
-But we will always name it bin
+But we will always name it build

 in the following and subsequent labs.